The Payment Services Directive (PSD2)

 What is the impact on consumers?

-- More explicit information on payments
+- More explicit information on payment services and payments/transactions.

-- Fast payments
+- Faster payments